csommerl/new_project4/README.md

     - [x] style it better, with Bootstrap / Javascript

 ## Edit Post
-- [ ] Users should be able to click an “Edit” button or link on any of their own posts to edit that post.
+- [x] Users should be able to click an “Edit” button or link on any of their own posts to edit that post.
-    - [ ] When a user clicks “Edit” for one of their own posts, the content of their post should be replaced with a textarea where the user can edit the content of their post.
+    - [x] When a user clicks “Edit” for one of their own posts, the content of their post should be replaced with a textarea where the user can edit the content of their post.
-- [ ] The user should then be able to “Save” the edited post.
+- [x] The user should then be able to “Save” the edited post.
-    - [ ] Using JavaScript, you should be able to achieve this without requiring a reload of the entire page.
+    - [x] Using JavaScript, you should be able to achieve this without requiring a reload of the entire page.
-- [ ] For security, ensure that your application is designed such that it is not possible for a user, via any route, to edit another user’s posts.
+- [x] For security, ensure that your application is designed such that it is not possible for a user, via any route, to edit another user’s posts.
+    - [x] do this by checking logged in user in `views.py`
+- [ ] Mine
+    - [x] Add cancel edit button --> no need to do, since clicking on a submit button with no content reverses everything.
+    - [x] after cancel, display edit button
+    - [ ] figure out why extra whitespace is added after clikcing save, then edit again
+    - [ ] create history of edits?

 ## “Like” and “Unlike”
 - [x] Users should be able to click a button or link on any post to toggle whether or not they “like” that post.